swkkd/gowebapi/docs/ElementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ElementGetAnalyses**
-> ItemsAnalysis ElementGetAnalyses(ctx, webId, optional)
+> ItemsAnalysis ElementGetAnalyses(a.client.ctx, webId, optional)
 Retrieve analyses based on the specified conditions.

 Users can search for the analyses based on specific search parameters.
 If no parameters are specified in the search, the default values for each parameter will be used and will return the analyses that match the default search.